Also Known as

 • Like all capsicums, yellow capsicums are a good source of vitamins A and C and provide dietary fibre, which powers up your immune system and keeps skin youthful.

-• Bell peppers are low in calories and so eating even a fll cup will provide minimum calories and with a bonus that more than your daily quota of Vitamin A and C are met.
+• Bell peppers are low in calories and so eating even a full cup has only 45 calories and with a bonus that more than your daily quota of Vitamin A and C are met.

 • Yellow capsicums also contain vitamin B6, which is essential for the health of the nervous system and helps renew cells.